-Spinal and Non-Spinal Nerve Blocks Treatment in Frisco and Dallas, TX
+Spinal and Non-Spinal Nerve Blocks Treatment in Frisco and Mesquite, TX

 Occasionally, a specific nerve is responsible for pain in a part of the body.
 Other times, however, it is a group of nerves, referred to as a plexus or ganglion, that causes pain to a region or organ system.
 Treatments called nerve blocks can help reduce pain and/or other symptoms caused by specific nerves or groups of nerves.

 Different types of nerve blocks are used for a variety of purposes.
 In a different section, we talk about selective nerve blocks, what they are and what conditions they can help.
 Here, we will talk about general nerve blocks.